webpack/webpack.js.org/src/content/concepts/entry-points.md

 };
 ```

-W> Make sure `runtime` must not point to an existing entrypoint name for example the below config would throw an error:
+Make sure `runtime` must not point to an existing entrypoint name, for example the below config would throw an error:

 ```javascript
 module.exports = {